 Facebook offer ads complement any digital marketers advertising strategy when there’s a potential purchase on the line.
 Reach new audiences, encourage them to shop, and boost your sales by promoting an offer ad that Facebook users can’t ignore.

-For the most up to date ad specs and targeting options so you can create the most optimized offer ad, refer to the Instapage digital advertising specs guide.
+For the most up to date ad specs and targeting options so you can create the most optimized offer ad, for more sign up for an Instapage 14-day free trial today.